 - 5.43 An approved study break can be requested during or before the academic year in which the study break is to commence.
-The advantages of an approved study break are that: - The Open University will be able to take account of your plans in our communications with you and ensure that you continue to receive appropriate information related to your planned study. - Approved study breaks do not count towards the period of two consecutive academic years without any module registration, after which the University will withdraw your registration as a Student of the University. - If you are on an approved study break and are registered on a qualification, you can continue to access relevant services associated with your qualification during your approved study break, and continue to access services provided to all Students of The Open University. - 5.44 To apply for an approved study break, you need to notify your Student Support Team by phone, letter or email.
+The advantages of an approved study break are that: - The Open University will be able to take account of your plans in our communications with you and ensure that you continue to receive appropriate information related to your planned study. - Approved study breaks do not count towards the period of two consecutive academic years without any module registration, after which you will cease to be a student of The Open University, as described in 5.42. - If you are on an approved study break and are registered on a qualification, you can continue to access relevant services associated with your qualification during your approved study break and continue to access services provided to all students of The Open University. - 5.44 To apply for an approved study break, you need to notify your Student Support Team by phone, letter or email.
 They will provide you with advice about the impact your decision may have on your study aims, including on any professional recognition.
 You will be asked to confirm that you have received that advice, and your Student Support Team will record your study break on your Student record.
 You can choose to return to study at any time before the agreed end of a study break by enrolling or registering for a module.
 The study break will automatically cease as soon as you do this. - You can extend your approved study break for one additional academic year at a time.
 To do this, you should apply to your Student Support Team for an extension of the current study break before the end of your currently approved study break, as per the process in paragraph 5.41.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024